 1) An adult flea jumps onto you, your pet, your child, etc. and gets a meal.
 Fleas feed on blood and although their mouth is small, a flea bite can hurt and most certainly can become inflamed, itchy and swollen.
 Many people and many pets are allergic to flea bites.
-If you have flea bites and want to get some relief as well as promote healing, use some BITE OINTMENT.
-This product will take away the itch and discomfort.
-Furthermore, if you are in some line of work which constantly puts you in close proximity with fleas, consider using a flea repellent for people.
-We have three formulations which work very well at keeping them off you and your clothes.
+If you have flea bites and want to get some relief from their itch, get some as well as promote healing, use some STING RELIEF SWABS.
+This product will take away both itch and discomfort.

 For the skin, treat with either our DEET LOTION or our BUG OFF AEROSOL.
 Though most deet products won’t list fleas on their label, we’ve seen good results with this lotion formulation and the Bug Off Flea Repellent is very effective.
 For a “one spray” product, it’s the best option if you want something to treat clothing and skin.

 Now if you prefer a unique “scent” which is not offensive and highly effective, the VANILLA and SPORT Deet – both of which are in small pump sprayers – work well for direct skin treatments.
 Of course, the old stand by – 100% MAXIMUM DEET – is the only “low odor” deet formulation on the market today.